tiongjjyi/tp/docs/UserGuide.md

 * `delete` existing courses
 * `clear` all existing courses
 * `find` finding a course
+* `reset` resetting the course list to original state

 The `select` command brings you to the Course page of the selected course.